 End of the Rental Agreement

-In California, a landlord can evict a "tenant at will" or "holdover tenant" who doesn't have a lease agreement or whose lease has ended.
+In California, landlords can evict a "tenant at will" or "holdover tenant" who doesn't have a lease agreement or whose lease has ended.
 The California landlord must first end the lease by giving the right amount of notice to leave.

-But there is no requirement to give notice in the following cases:
+But there is no requirement for landlords to give notice in the following cases:

-• When no notice is needed, a landlord can file an eviction action directly with the court without giving a tenant written notice first.
+- When no notice is needed, landlords can file an eviction action directly with the court without giving a tenant written notice first.

 Lease Violation